kjthomas729/Coding-Challenge-4/README.md

 # Electric Car Class Implementation Challenge

 ## Overview
-This project is designed to enhance your understanding of inheritance in object-oriented programming by extending a `Car` class to create an `Electric Vehicle (EV)` class.
+This project is designed to enhance my understanding of inheritance in object-oriented programming by extending a `Car` class to create an `Electric Vehicle (EV)` class.
 The EV class will include additional properties and methods specific to electric vehicles.

 ## Objectives
 - Implement the EV class by extending the Car class.